adrianmrit/mom/README.md

 ##### input

 Asks for user input.
 Takes a `label` and a `default` argument.
 While `label` must be a string, `default` can be any type.

 An `if` argument can also be provided, which must be a boolean, and must be accompanied by a `default` argument.
 If `if` is `false`, the `default` argument will be returned without asking for user input.
+This is a shorthand for `if` statements in the template.

 Example:
   ```yaml